How do you define overweight and obesity?

 - Poor self-esteem

-When obese children grow up to be obese adults, the risk of related health problems only escalates.
-The health risks for obese adults include all of the conditions listed above, plus heart disease, stroke, several types of cancer, infertility, osteoarthritis and other issues.
+When a child diagnosed with obesity as a chronic condition grows up to become an adult with obesity, the risk of related health problems only escalates.
+The health risks for adults with obesity include all of the conditions listed above, plus heart disease, stroke, several types of cancer, infertility, osteoarthritis and other issues.